andrea-orione/lab-packages/README.md

-# statspy
+# lab-packages
-A simple python library to manage experimental data and statistical analysis
+Some simple libraries to manage experimental data and statistical analysis